cbohara/FHP_challenges/CharlieOHaraPythonTest.md

 ```

 ### Why?
-Slice assignment replaces x[-1] with the current iteration of the iterable.
+Slice assignment replaces x[-1] (the last element in the list) with the current iteration of the iterable.